 “Quit kidding yourself.”

-I vividly remember an experience in college I’ll never forget.
+I’m reminded of an experience I had in college.
 In my sales class, the teachers gave us an open-ended assignment.
 No rubrics, no guidelines, just a subject and license to create any form of a presentation we wanted.
+This excited me because I hated structure, but most of the students were uncomfortable with the assignment.

 You grew up in a system where the answers were clearly spelled out.